Zakicaster/AWS_Kaggle_Udacity_Machine_Learning_Engineer_Nanodegree/README.md

 ## 4. Files
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.
-Starbucks .ipynb File.
+Starbucks .ipynb File. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) profile.json - demographic data for each customer transcript.json - records for transactions, offers received, offers viewed, and offers completed

 ## 5. Results and Discussion